$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Introduction and Results

-Since the introduction of $L_p$-addition by Firey in \cite{fireypmeans} and its application to Brunn-Minkowski theory by Lutwak in \cite{lutwaktheory1,lutwaktheory2}, the resulting $L_p$-Brunn-Minkowski theory has been an essential field of study in convex geometry.
-A general overview of the topic is presented in \cite[Chapter 9]{schneidertheory}.
-See also \cite{boroczkysurvey} and the references therein for more recent developments.
+Since the introduction of $L_p$-addition by Firey in \cite{Fipmeans} and its application to Brunn--Minkowski theory by Lutwak in \cite{Lutheo1,Lutheo2}, the resulting $L_p$-Brunn--Minkowski theory has been an essential field of study in convex geometry.
+A general overview of the topic is presented in \cite[Chapter 9]{Sch}.
+See also \cite{Bo} and the references therein for more recent developments.

-Especially in light of the log-Brunn-Minkowski conjecture posed in \cite{boroczkylutwakyangzhang}, the question of how the geometric mean of convex bodies should be defined (re-)emerged, both as a tool for attacking the conjecture (cf.~\cite{crastafragala}) and to provide a richer family of constructions of convex bodies.
-For the latter goal, multiple approaches have been presented in recent literature (cf.~\cite{milmanrotemg1,milmanrotemenvelopes,rotembanach}).
-However, they fail to satisfy some properties one would naturally expect of a geometric mean or are defined in fairly complicated ways such that they become difficult to work with.
-The aim of this work is to support a new geometric mean of convex bodies that fulfills both:~technical simplicity and inheriting all the natural properties expected.
+Especially in light of the log-Brunn--Minkowski conjecture posed in \cite{BoLuYaZh}, the question of how the geometric mean of convex bodies should be defined (re-)emerged, both as a tool for attacking the conjecture (cf.~\cite{CrFr}) and to provide a mean that fulfills a list of desired properties.
+For the latter goal, multiple approaches have been presented in recent literature (cf.~\cite{MiRoirrat,MiRog1,MiRoenvelopes,Ro} and the references therein).
+While the constructions provided constitute insightful ideas, the authors of these papers pointed out themselves that there is (almost) always some desired property of geometric means missing.
+Moreover, some of the constructions appear somewhat difficult to handle, such that it is still an open question whether the properties collected in \cite{Ro} characterize a unique geometric mean despite multiple constructions being known to satisfy them at least for symmetric convex bodies.

-To be able to define our geometric mean, we first consider two dual classes of $p$-means of convex bodies as introduced in \cite{fireypmeans,fireypolarmeans}, which are closely related to the (radial) $p$-sums studied in the (dual) $L_p$-Brunn-Minkowski theory.
-While radial $p$-sums have been considered for $p \in [-\infty,\infty] \setminus \{ 0\}$ before (cf.~\cite[Chapter 9]{schneidertheory}), $p$-sums are usually defined only for $p \in [1,\infty]$ due to their behavior in dependence on $p$.
-The case $p \in [0,1)$ has only recently gained more attention, mostly through the log-Brunn-Minkowski conjecture \cite{chenhuangliliu,kolesnikovmilman,puttermann}.

-For our purposes, we are especially interested in the case $p = 0$.
-We therefore extend the definitions of these $p$-means to two series ranging over all $p \in [-\infty,\infty]$ and study how they are related to each other, generalizing several results obtained in \cite{brandenbergdichtermerino}.
-All these results can be seen as preparation for the study of the geometric mean in Section~\ref{geometric mean section}, but they are of their own interest as well.